 Not that it is our purpose here to play up Lenin against Stalin, as so many do today who have broken with Moscow and have taken refuge in one or another of the numerous Communist oppositions.
 Lenin, Trotzky and all the others who have fallen victims to Stalin's regime were merely pathbreakers for him.
 They prepared the foundation on which so-called "Stalinism" was later to rise.
 He who finds freedom a "bourgeois prejudice," who defends hyprocrisy, deception, and cunning as permissible instruments of warfare, as Lenin did openly, thereby destroys all ethical ties between man and man, annihiliates the trust of comrade in comrade, and must not wonder when the seed he has sown bears the fruit that it bears.
-The great transformation which Stalin brought about one step at a time was only the logical result of the work of his predecessors.
-Today this change is not manifesting itself in Russia alone; it puts its stamp on all the tactics of the Communist parties abroad, which have never been anything but instruments of Russian foreign policy.
-This is revealed today with impressive clarity in the attitude of the Stalin government on the Spanish question.
+The great transformation which Stalin brought about one step at a time was only the logical result of thc work of his predecessors.
+Today this change is not manifesting itself in Russia alone; it puts its stamp on all the tactics of the Communist parties abroad, which have never been anything but instruments of Russian foreign has not led to Socialism, but to the domination of a new bureaucracy over the proletariat and the whole people.